evillgenius75/k8s_appdev_adv/4_Native_K8S_Automation/4_1_Admission_Controllers.md

 If you disable the ValidatingAdmissionWebhook, you must also disable the ValidatingWebhookConfiguration object in the admissionregistration.k8s.io/v1beta1 group/version via the --runtime-config flag (both are on by default in versions 1.9 and later).

-## Lab 4.1 - Use a MuatatingAdmissionWebhook to make all services tht are of type LoadBalancer to be Internal type
+## Lab 4.1 - Use a MuatatingAdmissionWebhook to make all services that are of type LoadBalancer to be Internal type

 Clone the following repo for the AdmissionController Helm Chart